Want to lose weight or get fit in 2020? Millions of people will have that as their main New Year’s Resolution.

 Probably the biggest challenge a novice runner faces is not knowing how or where to start.
 Often when trying to get into exercise, we can overdo it, feel defeated and give up when we’re just getting started.
 Couch to 5K works because it starts with a mix of running and walking, to gradually build up your fitness and stamina.

 The first week involves running for intervals of a minute with walking in between.
 This makes the challenge feel achievable right from the start.
 Your phone tells you what you need to do.
+It’s from the NHS, so you will be in safe hands.

 Running won’t just get you fit, you will lose weight too.